JonasTisell/youtube_imagehost/README.md

 g - Shows the XML used to render the profile picture (_TileInfo_) - also ignores other parameters

-fcrop64 - Doesn't do anything on profile pictures, but setting it to 2 shows an alert-sign (_from banner-parameters_)
+fcrop64 - Doesn't do anything on profile pictures, but setting it to 2 throws an error (used to show an alert-sign)  [_from banner-parameters_]

 d - Autodownloads image (_Credit to [Codesiderations](http://www.codesiderations.com/2017/02/09/blogger-amp-proxy.html)_)

 p - Crops the image to the width and height, instead of resizing to the smallest value.
 If only width or height is set alone, it malfunctions.

-a / mm - Shows the old default profile-picture (_blue square with a star inside_) - Always shows if parameter starts with mm (_can have anything behind_)

 h (no int) - Puts img in a html-page

-cc - Makes image circular (doesn't work if c is set)

 I - Redirects url to googleusercontent.com - once redirected it shows client doesn't have permission. (_removing I then makes it work_)